 *Prerequisite coursework means additional cost.
 The American Association of Colleges of Nursing (AACN) has financial aid resources here.

 Does the type of degree matter for my future salary?

-What do I need before I apply?
+What do I need before I apply to nursing school?

-ADN and 4-year BSNs require a high school diploma or GED.
+ADN and 4-year BSNs typically require a high school diploma or GED.
 The first 2-4 semesters will include college general education, science and math coursework.
 Accelerated BSN and MS/MSN programs generally require a completed degree in another area of study.
 Prerequisite courses like biology, nutrition, statistics, anatomy & physiology and others are still needed.